SharePoint/sp-dev-docs/docs/apis/migration-manifest.md

 Optional.

 An XML manifest file that maintains a simple lookup list, which records all SharePoint List Item references.
-Place it at the root of the Azure Blob Store Container defined by the ```CreateMigrationJob```’s ```azureContainerManifestUri``` parameter.
+Place it at the root of the Azure Blob Store Container defined by the `CreateMigrationJob`’s `azureContainerManifestUri` parameter.

-Not required if the Import Package doesn't contain Defining Fields or Views on a List or Document Library.
-Omission of this file generates a warning message in the log.
-Include a file with a childless ``root`` node to avoid this warning message.
+Not required if the import package doesn't contain Defining Fields or Views on a List or Document Library.
+The omission of this file generates a warning message in the log.
+Include a file with a childless `root` node to avoid this warning message.

 ## Manifest.xml